 - Solution: Try a shelter with an inner tent or nest that provides bug netting and a bathtub floor.

-- I will frequently pitch my ultralight tent/shelter in pouring rain, but never want to get the inside to get wet:
+- I will frequently pitch my ultralight tent/shelter in pouring rain, but never want the inside to get wet:

 - Solution: Get a shelter that has a removable inner tent that can be hung inside the outer tent after it has been pitched, and packed away separately if the outer fly is wet the next morning.